Finding a Top Financial Advisor Firm in Richmond, Virginia

 Godsey & Gibb Wealth Management Background

 Godsey & Gibb Wealth Management was founded in 1985 by Frank Gibb III and Joseph Godsey, Jr. Gibb, now a chairman emeritus and consultant, and Godsey wanted to make a firm that offered investment advice tailored to client's individual needs.
-Currently, the firm's principal shareholder is The Gibb Family Stock Trust.
+Currently, the firm is owned by The Gibb Family Stock Trust and Michael Riley Gibb.

 Godsey & Gibb offers individual portfolio management, financial planning, including retirement and educational expense planning, accounting services and educational seminars.
 The firm's accounting services are a unique selling point, as many firms do not offer tax services.